Mikelew88/ChefNet/README.md

 ### Image Processing

 Neural networks were train with raw image data, and convolved imaged data that was passed though the 2014 image net winner, VGG-16 from Oxford.
 Transfer learning proved more fruitful given the limited size of my dataset.
+Activations were taken at the end of layer 30, before flattening to dense layers.
+It would be interesting to compare results using activations taken after these dense layers, but I did not have time to explore this comparison.

 Images were downsized to 100x100 so that I could iterate through training multiple models, in the time allotted for capstone projects.